fourstix/Elfos-SPI-Displays/README.md

   * kernel.inc - Kernel definitions from Elf/OS
 * **/src/gfx_lib/**  -- Source files for the graphics library programs.
   * gfx_lib.asm - Grapics library for SH1106 display.
-  * boxes.asm - Demo program to draw rectangles on the display screen
+  * boxes.asm - Demo program to draw rectangles on the display screen.
-  * splash.asm - Show the Adafruit splash screen on the display.
-  * show.asm - Read an show a bitmap graphics image file on the display.
+  * lines.asm - Demo program to draw lines in a pattern on the display screen.
-  * pixiecvt.asm - Conversion routines used to read and display a graphics image.
+  * linetest.asm - Demo program to draw various lines on the display screen.
+  * pixels.asm - Demo program to draw a simple pattern with pixels on the display screen.
+  * reversed.asm - Demo program to draw lines in a reversed pattern (black on white) on the display screen.
-  * sh1106build.bat - Windows batch file to assemble and link the sh1106 programs.
+  * buildgfx.bat - Windows batch file to assemble and link the gfx_lib graphics library and demo programs.
+Replace [Your_Path] with the correct path information for your system.

 * **/src/gfx_lib/include/**  -- Include files for the graphics display programs. *TODO: merge these include files with the sh1106 include files*
   * sysconfig.inc - System configuration definitions for sh1106 programs.